DevExpress/devextreme-reactive/packages/dx-react-grid-material-ui/README.md

 ## Getting started

-This package provides components and plugins implementing Material UI rendering for the React Grid, which you can use instead of the ones the original React Grid package provides.
+This package provides components and plugins implementing Material UI rendering for the React Grid, which you can use instead of the original React Grid package ones.

 See [demos](https://devexpress.github.io/devextreme-reactive/react/grid/demos/) for more information.